 Intended Parents deposit your fee and expenses into an escrow account with a bonded, licensed and insured escrow agency.
 These funds are divided and dispersed monthly according to your legal contract.

 Is my Surrogate Fee Taxable?

 This is a question for an accountant to know for sure.
-However, most legal contracts are written that the fee is for “pain and suffering”, which often is not treated as a taxable event.
+However, most legal contracts are written that the fee is for “pain and suffering” or living expenses, which often is not treated as a taxable event.

 When would I begin?

 You would start as soon as you were matched with a family.
 We have dozens of families looking at our Surrogate profiles each month, so it is possible to be matched quickly if you have the characteristics they are looking for.